Artificial Intelligence Symposium 2019

 Most know of IBM Watson as the AI supercomputer that destroyed its human competitors on Jeopardy! back in 2011.
 Since that time, Watson technology has grown into a multifaceted AI platform with diverse industry applications, from healthcare to agriculture.
-In this workshop, researchers from Clemson University and North Carolina State University present their use of Watson in their research projects.
-Topics include:
+You are invited to join us for our second annual IBM Watson meeting, hosted at the Watt Family Innovation Center on Monday, April 22.
+During this symposium, plenary talks, posters and demonstrations will cover a variety of AI-powered topics, including:

 An agenda is available for this workshop.